Human Hearts (film): Plot

-As described in a film magazine, Tom Logan (Peters), an assistant to his father Paul (Simpson) in his blacksmith shop, falls in love with Barbara Kaye (Hallor), a notorious character who plans to fleece him.
+As described in a film magazine, Tom Logan, an assistant to his father Paul in his blacksmith shop, falls in love with Barbara Kaye, a notorious character who plans to fleece him.
 Against his father's wishes, Tom marries her and they have a child.
-Jay Benton (Wallace), a former friend of Barbara's, is released from prison and comes to see Barbara.
+Jay Benton, a former friend of Barbara's, is released from prison and comes to see Barbara.
 Tom's father finds them together, and there is a scuffle and a shot and Paul Logan is killed.
-Jimmy (Hackathorne), Tom's half-wit brother, runs to the village and spreads the news that Tom has killed his own father.
+Jimmy, Tom's half-wit brother, runs to the village and spreads the news that Tom has killed his own father.
 Tom is sentenced and convicted to a life sentence.
 Barbara moves to the city with her child and lives with Benton.
-Tom saves the life of the warden (Taylor) and gets his sentence reduced.
+Tom saves the life of the warden and gets his sentence reduced.
 Upon his release, Barbara returns to him and there is a resultant happy ending.